 - Cherry Creek Trail -We would recommend that you extend the day out by visiting the neighboring Cherry Creek Trail.
 There is a paved trail that runs along the trail.
 If you walk down towards the water, there is a dirt trail closer to the water.
 The trail is 40-miles long.

-Our cherished moment at Four Mile Historic Park was when the kids were looking at the chicken coop and discovered a little critter.
+Our cherished moment was when the kids were looking at the chicken coop and discovered a little critter.
 They affectionately named him Ratapoopy.
 They were laughing and running back and forth together.
 It was a moment I will cherish forever.